bagnaram/bagnaram.github.io/_posts/2020-06-20-nix-enlightenment.md

 could do with its compositing window manager.
 There are many outragous screenshots of highly customized desktops that may very well have been more over-the-top visuals than anything.
-However, this demonstration carried Enlightnemnet into its relatively niche yet powerful space it finds itself in today.
+However, this demonstration carried Enlightenment into its relatively niche yet powerful space it finds itself in today.

 <img src="/img/enlightenment-02.jpg" alt="E16" class="inline"/>
-Enlightenment E16 in its hayday.
+E16 in its hay-day

 Enlightenment can be described as a full feature environment with many bells and whistles while being visually appealing.
 However, it doesn't carry the burden of